readium/readium-css/docs/CSS11-user_prefs.md

 For instance, you can’t really manage `text-align` perfectly if you don’t traverse the DOM to find elements for which the user setting should not apply, CSS has no way to retrieve those elements.

+It is worth mentioning that at least some rendering engines are optimized to manage **global** CSS variables (i.e. the ones declared in `:root`) and reserve a special cache for faster lookup and updates.
+Changes should consequently be handled as inline styles in the `html` element if you want the best performance possible.

 ## User settings can be language-specific

 It is important to note that the list of user settings you may provide users with can change depending on the primary language of the publication.